w3c/market-data-odrl-profile/NewActivityTerms.md

 ----------------|------------
 Data Set Type |
 Context |
 Note | Is this webhosting?
 Or widgets and mobile phone apps?
-Intranets?
+Does it cover intranets?
+Is it where Google, for example, displays delayed equity prices?

 **Performing analytics** | -
 ----------------|------------
 Data Set Type |
 Context |
-Note | Covered by the `md:Derive` action?
+Note | Covered by the [md:Derive](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#derive-0-9 action) action?

 **Creating internal apps** | -